joedski/arduino-animation-utils/README.md

 Some simple utilities I use a lot for Arduino based animations.

-> NOTE: I write things as structs because I tend to write public-by-default and because I haven't outgrown my C-ish habits.
-I also think that most things are usable by just looking at them.
-If you change them and weird things happen, well, you've no one to blame but yourself.
+> NOTE: Why structs?  ... habit, I think.
+And I tend to view them as basically "bags of data with funny named functions" rather than "pieces of hidden state with funny named functions".